 When considering what to eat, think smoothies, applesauce, potatoes, broths and soups.
 Make sure to avoid alcohol, hot coffee and drinking through a straw.

 Above all, follow your dentist's or oral surgeon's instructions on what to eat after tooth extraction.
+Chat with a dentist for free here if you still have questions.

 NCBI: Dietary intake and the extraction of third molars: a potential problem.
 Consulted 25th February 2022.